You finished B.Tech. Now which AI course actually makes sense?

 If you are in the Tricity

-Growtricity in Chandigarh is our version of the third option: a room of 8, taught in person by Ashish Punj, who built and sold Pikkop, a Mexico logistics platform that moved over a million packages.
-You ship one real app in the first 4 weeks and leave with the Agentic Engineering 1.0 certificate recording what you built.
-Judge it the same way this guide told you to judge everyone: open the software his customers run on, then sit in one free class before you pay a rupee.
+Growtricity in Chandigarh is our version of the third option: a room of 8, taught in person by Ashish Punj, who built and ran Pikkop for ten years, a Mexico logistics platform that moved over a million packages.
+Level 1 spends 12 classes building practical AI foundations.
+Required Level 2 then spends 12 more classes building and deploying one working application.
+Judge it the same way this guide tells you to judge everyone: read the public syllabus, watch the real teaching evidence and sit in one free class before you pay a rupee.

 Written by Ashish Punj

 30 years building and selling software across the US and Mexico.
-Built and sold Pikkop, a logistics platform that moved over a million packages.
+Built and ran Pikkop for ten years, a logistics platform that moved over a million packages.
 He teaches every Growtricity class himself.